XxmartxX10/Bliecik/README.md

 - Employees management
 - Reports
 - Customer management
+### 🙂 Exact possibility
+Film Catalog: The application provides a comprehensive film catalog that showcases the latest releases, upcoming movies, and detailed information about each film, including plot summaries, trailers, cast and crew details, and user ratings.
+This helps cinema-goers make informed decisions about which movies to watch.

+Showtime Management: The Cinema App enables cinema administrators to efficiently manage showtimes for different films.
+It allows them to schedule screenings, assign theaters and halls, set ticket prices, and define the duration of each show.
+This ensures smooth operations and optimized utilization of cinema resources.

+Seat Selection: Users can easily view the seating layout for each cinema hall and choose their preferred seats.
+The application provides an interactive seat map that highlights available seats, reserved seats, and already booked seats.
+This feature eliminates the hassle of standing in long queues and ensures a seamless seat selection process.

+Online Ticket Reservations: The Cinema App allows users to make online ticket reservations directly from their smartphones or computers.
+They can select the desired movie, showtime, and seats, and proceed to the secure online payment gateway for a smooth and hassle-free booking experience.
+Users can also receive digital tickets via email or store them within the app for easy access.

+Membership and Loyalty Programs: The application offers the option to create user accounts, allowing cinema-goers to become members and avail exclusive benefits such as discounts, special offers, and priority access to advanced bookings.
+Loyalty programs can be implemented to reward frequent visitors, encouraging customer retention and fostering a loyal customer base.

 ###  :accessibility: Employee management
 This feature allows you to manage employees information and assign them different roles and permission in the system.